nevillejackson/Unix/initdiversity/antixid.md

 #### Antix-23.2 init diversity 2025 remaster edition - includes dinit ####
-Our friend @ProwlerGr from the Antix init diversity group was kind enough top send us a reminder that there is a new release of their init diversity spin which now includes the `dinit` init system ( along with sysvinit, s6-rc, s6-66, OpenRC and runit).
+Our friend @ProwlerGr from the Antix init diversity group was kind enough to send us a reminder that there is a new release of their init diversity spin which now includes the `dinit` init system ( along with sysvinit, s6-rc, s6-66, OpenRC and runit).

 The announcement is here

 https://www.antixforum.com/forums/topic/antix-23-2-init-diversity-2025-remaster-edition/

 the .iso download is here

 https://archive.org/download/antiX-23.2_init-diversity_20250510/Current/

 and
 The changelog from the previous edition is
 ```